Omicron symptoms: What to look out for

-Omicron symptoms: What to look out for as doctor says new variant completely different to Delta
+Omicron symptoms: What to look out for as doctor says new Covid variant completely different to Delta

 Patients mostly suffered from mild muscle aches, scratchy throat and dry cough